adithiarun/Artificial-Intelligence/Project-4/README.md

 There can be instances where the precision and recall are low but accuracy is high.
 Hence, it is important to pay attention to precision and recall, so that we take false positives and false negatives into account.

 #### Gini Impurity
+Gini Impurity gives us the probability of incorrectly classifying a point in the dataset.
+The purer the decision tree split (i.e. the fewer the misclassifications) the lower the Gini Impurity.

+#### Gini Gain or Information Gain
+Information gain is the criterion used to determine whether a particular feature should be used to split a decision tree or not.

+## DecisionTree Class